Canon 1D Mark III vs Nikon D2Xs

 - More heavily discounted: Has been on the market for longer (launched in June 2006).

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the match-up (7 : 3 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark III is the clear winner of the match-up (8 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D Mark III»||-||-||-||o||-||Feb 2007||4,499||-||Canon 1D Mark III|